 Rod Laing was appointed as a Consultant Neurosurgeon, with an interest in spinal neurosurgery, at Addenbrookes Hospital in 1995.
 Since then his practice has expanded to include both complex spinal neurosurgery and minimally invasive (keyhole) surgery, which can often be performed as a day case.
-Rod specialises in the treatment of degenerative disease, trauma, tumours and syringomyelia.
+Rod specialises in the treatment of neck pain, back pain, arm pain, leg pain, trauma, tumours and syringomyelia.
 He has a patient centred focus.

 In 2000 Rod was appointed director of higher neurosurgical training for the Eastern Deanery; in this capacity he was directly involved in neurosurgical training both at local level and at the Royal College of Surgeons in London.
 In addition Rod has been secretary of the British Cervical Spine Society and worked to establish the British Association of Spine Surgeons where he served on the Executive until recently.
-In 2009 Rod became Clinical Director of Neurosurgery; he has overseen many changes within the Neurosurgical centre and introduced key initiatives including day case spinal surgery.
+In 2009 Rod became clinical lead for Neurosurgery and in 2013 became Clinical Director for Neurosciences.
+He has overseen many changes within the Neurosurgical centre and introduced key initiatives including day case spinal surgery.

-Mr Rod Laing was awarded the Certificate of Excellence 2018 from iWantGreatCare in February 2018.
+Rod Laing was awarded the Certificate of Excellence from iWantGreatCare every year for the last 5 years.

 - Minimally invasive spine surgery

 - Spinal tumours

 - Neck pain and cervical disc problems

 Treatments and tests offered by Mr Rodney Laing at Nuffield Health

 - Lumbar discectomy